-Coming together with local community organisations and using the power of sport, the Foundation engages with thousands of people every year through programme delivery, community campaigns, and volunteering and training opportunities.
+Coming together with local community organisations and using the power of sport, Michael Carrick Foundation engages with hundreds of people every year through programme delivery, community campaigns, and volunteering and training opportunities.

 Newcastle born and bred, Michael has always had a deep-rooted passion for football which began at the age of just four, when he started attending Wallsend Boys Club.

 The Club supports young people by unlocking their sporting potential, developing their skills and resilience and helping them to become positive figures in their community.

 Through his time at Wallsend and experience growing up in an area of deprivation, Michael learnt the skills and discipline needed to not only become a professional footballer, but a dedicated and respected role model.
 Michael strongly believes that his achievements would not have been possible without the support and services that were available to him, both on and off the pitch.

 It's this belief that has inspired Michael to give something back and is the platform for which The Michael Carrick Foundation was built.